 A final grade of 5,5 minimum is considered sufficient.

-The reading list can be found on Brigthspace.
-These are given as presentations and pdf files.
+The reading list can be found on Brightspace.
+The material consists of presentations and pdf files.
 There is no need to purchase literature.